oleizer/ios-base/README.md

 # rg-ios-base
-iOS Base - project with pre-settings, well-organised and best-practices for quickly starting the new project.
+iOS Base - project with pre-settings, new techniques, well-organised code and best-practices for quickly starting the new project.

 **Issues:**